 Provided all terms of the policy are met, MetLife Pet Insurance may cover bilateral conditions that are diagnosed after policy coverage begins.

-While MetLife Pet Insurance may not cover all pre-existing conditions, we do provide coverage for pre-existing conditions that were covered by a previous insurance provider.
-If you’re looking to switch providers, rest assured your pet will still be eligible for the care it needs.
+While MetLife Pet Insurance may not cover all pre-existing conditions, we may be able to provide coverage for pre-existing conditions that were covered by a previous insurance provider.
+If you’re looking to switch providers, your pet may still be eligible for the care it needs.

 If your pet had an accident or is diagnosed with an illness before you get pet insurance, you may be subject to pre-existing conditions.
 But remember, even if your policy cannot cover a pre-existing incident, pet insurance may still be worth it.
 Investing in dog insurance or cat insurance covers your pet’s future and the health of your furry family member for years to come.2